 Culture shock is a two-way process.
 On one hand, the traveler experiences culture shock when meeting people whose way of life is dramatically different.
 For example, North Americans who consider dogs beloved household pets might be put off by the Masai of eastern Africa, who ignore dogs and never feed them.
-The same travelers might be horrified to find that in parts of Indonesia and in the northern regions of the People's Republic of China, people roast dogs for dinner.
+The same travelers might be horrified to find that in parts of Indonesia and the People's Republic of China, people roast dogs for dinner.